mjames-upc/awips-docs/docs/install/install-edex.md

 This will install to `/awips2/edex`, `/awips2/data` and other directories.

-> 64-bit CentOS/RHEL 6 is the only supported operating systems for EDEX (Though you may have luck with CentOS/RHEL 5, Fedora Core 12 to 14 and Scientific Linux).
-Not supported for EDEX: Debian, Ubuntu, SUSE, Solaris, OS X, Fedora 15+, CentOS/RHEL 7, Windows
+> 64-bit CentOS/RHEL 6 and 7 are the only supported Linux operating systems.
+You may have luck with Fedora Core 12 to 14 and Scientific Linux.
+EDEX is not supported on Debian, Ubuntu, SUSE, Solaris, OS X, or Windows.

 ## What does installEDEX.sh do?